Show All Answers

 Only enrolled party members may sign petitions for candidates who seek their party's nomination.
 Party members may sign for only one candidate for a specific elected office.
 Signing two or more petitions for the same elected office invalidates the signatures.
 However, any registered voter living within the appropriate district may sign a petition for a candidate seeking to run as an independent in the general election as long as she / he has not already signed on behalf of another candidate.

 You must be a registered voter in order to vote in the general or primary elections.
 To register, you must be a United States citizen, be 18 years old by the date of the election you, live at your present address for at least 30 days before an election, and not claim the right to vote elsewhere.
-You may not register or vote if you have been convicted of a felony and you are currently incarcerated; or you are under parole supervision.
+You may not register or vote if you have been convicted of a felony and you are currently incarcerated.

 Enrolled party members who help nominate candidates by signing petitions and voting in the primary have greater political clout than non-enrolled voters who can vote only in the General Election.
 Moreover, you are not obligated to vote for your party's candidate in the General Election.
 In November, you may vote for any candidate from any party.